johnnymatt/das-imgclassification-geodynamics/README.md

 We welcome suggestions and/or future collaborations with other researchers interested in this work.

-Ioannis Matthaiou
+Written by Ioannis Matthaiou on 13/07/2023
-Research Fellow
-University of Southampton